 You may also find that changing your team’s environment creates a massive morale boost, empowering employees and encouraging proactive work and positive feelings for the company.

-Workplace transitioning is a huge part of the relocation process, but when done well, it makes the entire journey that much smoother.
+Workplace transitioning is a huge part of the relocation process, but it makes the entire journey that much smoother when done well.

 Chad Brooks contributed to the writing and research in this article.